 As shown in Table 6, the average values of the shares of the housing stock affordable & available to households at given income levels are consistently smaller than the share of housing stock affordable to those households regardless of the tenure status.
 The mismatch is more severe for housing stock affordable to lower-income households as indicated by the higher housing affordability mismatch values for lower-income households in Table 7.
 Indeed, in a typical city in the Inland counties, about 2 in 3 houses affordable to Very Low-Income owner households were occupied by higher-income households and were thus unavailable to them.
 About 1 in 2 houses affordable to Low-Income owner households were unavailable to them.
 The mismatch in rental housing stock was less severe.
-About 1 in 2 houses affordable to Extremely Low-Income renter households were unavailable to them.
+About 1 in 2 houses affordable to Extremely Low-Income renter households were unavailable to them and 1 in 3 houses affordable to Low-Income renter households was unavailable to them.
 Tables 8 and 9 list the top and bottom 10 cities in the share of affordable & available housing stock in the Inland counties.
 The lists do not change much from the affordability rankings in Tables 4 and 5, suggesting that the existing housing stock plays a larger role than the mismatch factor.